-To our total astonishment, over 1000 people signed up.
+To our total astonishment, 1075 people signed up.
 There were participants in every single county in England, and nearly two-thirds of the counties in Scotland, Wales and Northern Ireland.
 We even had a handful of participants from the US (no idea how that happened!).

 #GreatBritishValentine was featured on Zoe Ball’s BBC 2 breakfast show; in the Metro, the I newspaper , Premier, Voice of Islam Radio, and on BBC Hereford and Worcester.
 The comedian and best selling author, Dave Chawner, even got involved.

 We were blown away by how beautiful the messages were. #GreatBritishValentine cards were criss-crossing the UK with blessings, affirmations, suggestions for songs and favourite books, and just simple messages of good wishes and positivity.
 Tea bags and coffee sachets were sent through the post, so that the recipient could have a nice brew.
 Beautiful, poignant, heart-felt letters, with words crafted for someone to hold onto when life is at its bleakest.
 Funny, silly, cheesy cards, with puns and dancing pineapples.
 A handful of confetti, each piece inscribed with love and affirmations.
 A card with all the different meanings of love from ancient Greece.
 A card ordered from an online greetings card company by someone who is too unwell to get to the post-box.